Kerry Bishop

-Kerry Bishop is a fictional character from the Australian soap opera Neighbours, played by Linda Hartley-Clark.
+Kerry Bishop is a fictional character from the Australian soap opera Neighbours, played by Linda Hartley.
 She made her first screen appearance during the episode broadcast on 1 February 1989.
 Kerry is Mavis and Harold Bishop's (Ian Smith) only daughter and David Bishop's (Kevin Harrington) sister.
 Kerry left home when she was young to travel the world.
 She met Eric (John Ley) and fell pregnant with their daughter, Sky (Stephanie McIntosh).
 Following her arrival in Erinsborough, Kerry began a relationship with Joe Mangel (Mark Little) and they eventually married.
 Kerry adopted Joe's son and fell pregnant again.
 However, while out protesting a duck hunt, Kerry was shot and she and her unborn child died.
-Kerry departed on 10 September 1990, but Hartley-Clark returned in 2004 and 2006 to record voice-overs.
-She also made an appearance in 2005 as Kerry's look-alike Gabrielle Walker.
+Kerry departed on 10 September 1990, but Hartley returned in 2004 and 2006 to record voice-overs.
+She also appeared in 2005 as Kerry's look-alike Gabrielle Walker.

 Casting

-Producers introduced the character of Kerry in 1989 to rescue Des Clarke (Paul Keane) from depression and eventually become his second wife.
-However, when Kerry began to interact with Joe Mangel (Mark Little), they became popular with viewers who wanted them to get together and the producers agreed with their opinion.
+In December 1988, FM104.7's Rob Logan reported in his Canberra Times column that Linda Hartley had joined the cast as Harold Bishop's (Ian Smith) daughter Kerry.
+Producers introduced the character to rescue Des Clarke (Paul Keane) from depression and had plans for her to eventually become his second wife.
+However, when Kerry began to interact with Joe Mangel (Mark Little), the pairing became popular with viewers who wanted them to get together romantically.
+The producers agreed with their opinion and changed her planned storyline.